Awhina Tangen-Wainohu: 2023–25

 On 17 April, She was given a fulltime Black Ferns contract for the first time as New Zealand Rugby announced the 34-contracted-players for the year.

 In July 2025, she was named in the Black Ferns side to the Women's Rugby World Cup in England.

+2026

+In May 2026, Tangen-Wainohu was forced to retire due to a career-ending neck injury.